TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 According to Plano-Clark and Creswell (2015), "research is a process of steps used to collect and analyze information in order to increase our knowledge about a topic or an issue" (p.4).
 <ul>
  	<li>Read Chapters 1 and 2 of the Plano-Clark and Creswell (2015) text.</li>
- 	<li>Start a <em>Reflective Learning Journal</em> and answer the questions below.
+ 	<li>Start a <em>Reflective Learning Journal</em> and answer the question below.
 This journal is not submitted or graded, but is an opportunity for you to reflect on and engage with the course content.
 The questions posed will often help you prepare for your assignments and are designed to help you successfully achieve the learning outcomes for each unit.
-For more on reflective journalling, see here <strong><span style="color: #ff0000">[Kelly to insert link]</span></strong>.
+For more on reflective journaling, see here <strong><span style="color: #ff0000">[Kelly to insert link]</span></strong>.
 <ul>
  	<li>In your reflective learning journal, explain what your experience is with "research".</li>
- 	<li>Next, discuss at least one example of a decision you have made as a leader and explain how you made that decision.
-Make sure to include on what type of information you used to base your decision (e.g., values, research, policy, past experience, expert opinion).</li>
 </ul>
 </li>
  	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
 See Unit 1 Assessment for more details.</li>
 </ul>
-&nbsp;
+<h3></h3>
 <h3>Three Foundational Questions</h3>
 A professor of mine often observed that a fundamental attribute of being human is to ask questions.
 Humanity is especially interested in three fundamental questions: What is real?
 What is true?
 What is good?
 The philosophical category of metaphysics is concerned with what is real, and what is the nature of reality.
 The philosophical category of epistemology is concerned with what is true, and what is the nature and process of knowing.
 The philosophical category of axiology is concerned with what is good and how we can determine the nature of goodness.
 Much of history is a chronicle of the different ways people have answered these three fundamental questions.
 How we answer these questions reveals our perspective, or our worldview.

 A worldview is "an interpretive framework through which one makes sense of themselves, other people, and the world around them" (Geisler &amp; Watkins, 2003).
 It is like a pair of glasses that you wear when you are observing things about yourself, other people and the world in which you live.
+Here is a short video by the Impact 360 Institute (2014) that explains <a href="https://www.youtube.com/watch?v=VXnSE0uvwzM&amp;sns=em">"What's your worldview?"</a>

 It is important to be aware of your worldview before you enter into the research journey because it will inform the types of questions that you ask as well as the processes that you use to find the answers to your questions.
 As an example, let me explain a Christian worldview and explore how this worldview can be applied to the research journey.

 A Christian worldview asserts that God has created the world and everything in it, and that truth is arrived at through a study of God's specific revelation (the Bible) and general revelation (creation).
 Christians believe not only in studying and understanding truth, but they also believe in a personal God that has revealed Himself through this created world.